 There is a device that more and more trucking companies are installing in their trucks and it is known as the Electronic On-Board Recorder (EOBR).
 This is an electronic device that monitors the driving habits of the driver as well as their operational times.
 It is challenging to manipulate the logs of the EOBR because it is recorded electronically and not written down in a paper logbook.
 This device and the written logbook serve as strong pieces of evidence when commercial trucks are involved in accidents.

 We hope this post has helped you understand more about truck accidents and why the driver logbook is important in a truck accident.
 Knowing this will allow you to get fair compensation for your injuries suffered in a truck accident.

 How Do You Contact The Law Offices of Sean M. Cleary?

 Were you injured in a truck accident?
 Contact our Miami truck accident attorney to explain the crash, your injuries, and find out if you have a case against the driver and the trucking company.
 Give us a call for free, friendly legal advice.
-We take cases on a contingency fee, and you pay no attorney fees up front.
+We take cases on a contingency fee, and you pay no attorney fees upfront.
 We get paid at the successful resolution of your truck accident case.
+These fees range from 34%-40% and are paid from the total amount.
 Call our office at 305.416.9805 today to schedule a free consultation.